tsahara/r7rs/content/procs.md

 ### 6.13.3.
 Output
 {{< label "outputsection" >}}

-If \var{port} is omitted from any output procedure, it defaults to the value returned by ``(current-output-port)``.
+If _port_ is omitted from any output procedure, it defaults to the value returned by ``(current-output-port)``.
 It is an error to attempt an output operation on a closed port.